Can Quantum Particles Cross a Horizon?: Klein-Gordon equation in Schwarzschild spacetime

-where the effective potential for the considered here the simplest, massless and zero angular momentum, case is:
+where the effective potential for the simplest case (\ref{m,l=0}) is:

-The assumption (\ref{solution-f=0}) corresponds to the negative separation constant in the system (\ref{T''})-(\ref{R''}),
+The assumption (\ref{solution-f=0}) corresponds to the negative separation constant in the system (\ref{T''}) - (\ref{R''}),

-However, the transformation (\ref{tortoise}) is singular and the solution (\ref{solution-f=0}) does not obey to the equation (\ref{R''}), due to the appearance of the Dirac delta function in the second derivatives of the tortoise coordinate function (\ref{tortoise}) at $r=2M$.
+However, as it was mentioned above, the transformation (\ref{tortoise}) is singular and the solution (\ref{solution-f=0}) does not obey the equation (\ref{R''}), due to the appearance of the $\delta$-function in the second derivatives of the tortoise coordinate function (\ref{tortoise}) at the horizon, $r=r_s$.

 To clarify this point let us consider the model equation,